Cyber-BlackCat/ComfyUI-MoneyMaker/README.md

 NODES INSTRUCTION

-black and white: a Gray level map generator, generating greyscale image.
-Yuan transfer: Transfer like photoshot, such as 'hard light, multiply' and so on...You can use this node to preserve artwork details such as text.
+black and white: a Gray level map generator, generating greyscale image. photoshop transfer: Transfer like photoshot, such as 'hard light, multiply' and so on...You can use this node to preserve artwork details such as text.
 Image Minus Mask: using original image and mask generates the segmented image.
 You can choose the color type of the fill area.
 As example shows:
 ![Yuan nodes](https://github.com/user-attachments/assets/873565b0-5c3c-4e2a-96c7-ea03aa85f288)